 📋 Essential Guide

-A construction inspection is an official review conducted by a licensed building inspector to verify that construction work complies with approved plans, building codes, and safety standards.
-Inspections are required at specific stages of a construction project and must pass before work can proceed to the next phase.
+A construction inspection is an official review by a licensed building inspector verifying that work complies with approved plans, building codes, and safety standards.
+Required at specific stages of construction.
+Must pass before work proceeds to the next phase.
+No passing inspection, no certificate of occupancy, no legal structure.

 🏢 Who Performs Them